 Many of the options also have vacuum suction feet that hold the appliance in its position.

 A lid lock is a feature that is good to have as it facilitates hands-free operations.
-Options like Panasonic, Preethi Cosmo and Hamilton Beach have dual lock mechanism system that won’t start operating unless the lid and the jar are properly secured.
+Options like Panasonic, Preethi Cosmo and Hamilton Beach have dual lock mechanism systems that won’t start operating unless the lid and the jar are properly secured.

 Finally, the price.
 Mixer grinders are available at prices starting from Rs.
 1500 to Rs.
 25000 or more.
 The ones at the lower side of this range are not quite well-built.
 Often they end up with problems within 1-2 years of usage.
 It is recommended only for those who use a mixer grinder occasionally.

-If you are someone who uses a mixer grinder on an almost daily basis, we recommend buying something a bit more strong and reliable like the mid-segment options from Preethi, Philips, Vidiem etc. If you are willing to spend a bit more, opt for Sujata or Bosch, which have much better built quality.
+If you are someone who uses a mixer grinder on an almost daily basis, we recommend buying something a bit more strong and reliable like the mid-segment options from Preethi, Philips, Vidiem etc. If you are willing to spend a bit more, opt for Sujata or Bosch, which have much better built-quality.

 Options close to Rs.
 10K come with a food processor attachment.
 They help slice, dice, grate and chop vegetables, knead the dough and make citrus juice.
 It is beneficial for those who run the kitchen single-handedly or for large families.